ccleberg/cmc.pub/content/blog/2023-09-19-audit-sql-scripts.md

     grantee IN (SELECT DISTINCT grantee FROM dba_tab_privs);
 ```

-This script queries the `dba_sys_privs` and
-`dba_tab_privs` views to retrieve system and table-level
+This script queries the `dba_sys_privs` and `dba_tab_privs` views to retrieve
-privileges respectively.
-It then combines the results using
+system and table-level privileges respectively.
+It then combines the results
-`UNION ALL` to show all users and their associated
+using `UNION ALL` to show all users and their associated privileges.
+Please note
-privileges.
-Please note that this method does not extract information
+that this method does not extract information from the `dba_role_privs` table -
-from the `dba_role_privs` table - use the method below for
+use the method below for that data.
-that data.

-Please note that you might need appropriate privileges (e.g., DBA
+Please note that you might need appropriate privileges (e.g., DBA privileges) to
-privileges) to access these views, and you should exercise caution when
+access these views, and you should exercise caution when querying system tables
-querying system tables in a production Oracle database.
+in a production Oracle database.

 ## Alternative Oracle Query

-You can also extract each table\'s information separately and perform
+You can also extract each table's information separately and perform processing
-processing outside the database to explore and determine the information
+outside the database to explore and determine the information necessary for the
-necessary for the audit:
+audit:

 ``` sql
 SELECT ** FROM sys.dba_role_privs;